Skip to main content

 driver in car

-Five tips to keep our roads and school zones safe
+Five tips to keep our roads safe

 Tip #3 – Be a mindful driver.
 No matter what's going on around you, be patient and courteous.
 Reacting with extreme frustration may aggravate the situation and increase the risk of unsafe behaviours.